ML4GW/quickstart/README.md

 The main utililty of this repository is a `Makefile` for installing software, and setting up environment variables.

-Begin by cloning, and entering this repository on your local machine:
+Begin by cloning, and entering this repository on your local machine

+> **Note** Ensure that you have added a [github ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to your account

 ```
-git clone git@github.com:EthanMarx/ml4gw-quickstart.git
+git clone git@github.com:ml4gw/quickstart.git
-cd ml4gw-quickstart
+cd quickstart
 ```

 Then, simply running `make` at the command line will: